kaby76/AntlrVSIX/doc/Import.md

         {semi}
     )

-### Remove unsupported rewrite syntax and AST operators.
+### Remove unsupported rewrite syntax and AST operators

 Antlr4 makes a strong departure from Antlr3 in purpse: AST construction is not a supported feature anymore because Antlr is not for compiler construction.